-Issues arising from the implementation of our new commission accounting system and an enterprise data management system could affect our operating results and ability to manage our business effectively.
+Issues arising from the implementation of our commission accounting system and an enterprise data management system could affect our operating results and ability to manage our business effectively.

-We have completed implementation of our new commission accounting system for the majority of our health insurance products.
-We have commenced implementation of the last phase, related to our small business products, which we expect to complete by the end of 2008.
+We have completed implementation of our commission accounting system for the majority of our health insurance products.
 In addition, we are in the initial stages of implementing an enterprise data management system.
 Each of these systems is or will be important to our accounting, financial and operating functions, and the implementation of these systems raises costs and risks associated with the conversion to new systems, including disruption to our normal accounting procedures and problems achieving accuracy in the conversion of electronic data.
 Failure to properly or adequately address these issues could result in increased costs and the diversion of management's attention and resources and could harm our operating results and ability to manage our business effectively.